 Journalists in the fake news age: Be guided by what is true

-More specifically, what is the role of the media when public figures or groups campaign on or push non-democratic ideas, such registries for groups of people, or certain forms of discrimination?
+What’s the role of the media when public figures or groups campaign on or push non-democratic ideas, such as registries for groups of people, or pushing through bills while wanting to cut off debate?

 We have a responsibility to point out what they are doing.
 We have a responsibility to draw historical parallels.
 We must be guided by what is true, or as true as we can achieve, and not by what is popular.